coatk1/GH_Training/README.rst

     **No duplicates**: GitHub will give you a error message if you try to load a file of the same name.

-    **Secure**: with GitHub has features where you can lock a :term:`branch`, give users read only access and tracks who made what changes.
+    **Secure**: with GitHub has features such as a :term:`protected branch`, :term:`read access` and :term:`security log`.
 This can prevent unwanted access to files.
 You can also create a private :term:`repository` and give selected users access to the entire repo.

     **Index Searching**: in GitHub, you can search keywords or files in an entire :term:`repository` or all of GitHub public repositories.

 Now that we covered why should we use GitHub, let's look into some features GitHub offers.